Recurrent Mouth Ulcers: How To Treat Them In Simple, Affordable Ways

 • Your mouth ulcer grows more painful or red.
 This could be an indication of a bacterial infection that requires antibiotic therapy.

-What does a mouth ulcer look like?
+What do mouth ulcers look like?

 Mouth ulcers are typically round or oval sores that appear inside the mouth in the following areas: